 PEN/Hemingway Award for Debut Fiction

-In addition to $25,000, the winner also receives a one-week residency and $5,000 honorarium from the Distinguished Visiting Writers Series at the University of Idaho’s MFA Creative Writing Program.
+For a debut novel or book of short stories published in 2017 by an American author who has not previously published a full-length book of fiction.
+In addition to a $25,000 prize, the winner receives a one-week residency and honorarium from the Distinguished Visiting Writers Series at the University of Idaho’s MFA Creative Writing Program.
 All competition honorees receive Residency Fellowships at the Ucross Foundation in Wyoming, a retreat for artists and writers.